 Officers: Board Officers include the President, Vice President, Treasurer, and Secretary.
 The Executive Committee is chaired by the President and consists of the Officers, plus other Trustees invited by the Board President.
 All Officers are elected by the Board annually.

 Term: Trustees are invited to serve for a three-year term.
 At the end of each three-year term, the Board President and Governance Chair talk with each Trustee to ensure another term is mutually agreed upon by both parties.
-Currently, there is no restriction on the number of terms that can be served, but term limits are being considered.
+The basic term limit provision is that a Trustee’s service is limited to three terms of three years each.

 Questions: If you have questions regarding the Board of Trustees, please do not hesitate to contact the current Board President.